fogg-lab/curated-bulk-rnaseq-gene-expression/README.md

 3. The order of samples in the expression data matches the order in the coldata files.
 4. The order of genes in the expression data matches the order in the genes files.
 5. Both `coldata/` and `genes/` directories use the same file naming convention: `DATASET.csv.gz`.

-## Index

-See GDC_index.json and GEO_index.json for a list of dataset IDs, corresponding titles, and number of samples.

 ## References